tlsnotary/tlsn/docs/authdecode.md

 ## Open questions

 * When precisely is `R_binary` ZK?
 Is two blinders sufficient?
 Is there an easier way to prove it ZK?
+* It seems AUTHDECODE inherently leaks a bit whenever `n = 1`.
+One way to work around this is to ensure `n > 1` always, which is easy.
+Is there another clean way of making this secure?
 * `R_decode` should be a simple polyn equality check where everything important is public.
 Someone familiar with Mina's commitment scheme should figure out the best protocol for that.
 * How efficient is our protocol below?
 How many polynomial evals and proofs are necessary (it looks like we have 3 eval proofs rn, plus a large sigma protocol proof)?
 Can we optimize further?
 What about batching to ease verification?
 * What can you do with `com_P` once you have it?
 It's a Pedersen commitment to a bytestring, which is nice, but how fast would a substring proof concretely be?
 You'd presumably have to do an inclusion proof for every byte, and then batch them at the end.